 Meter Selection and Verification

-There are many different types and brands of meter on the market.
-The most common types of meter found in Hawke’s Bay are mechanical meters and electromagnetic flow meters (mag flows).
+There are many different types and brands of meters on the market.
+The most common in Hawke’s Bay are mechanical meters and electromagnetic flow meters (magflows).
 Mechanical meters are only suitable on clean water of potable standard.
-All surface water takes must be fitted with mag flows.
+Though initial cost is relatively low, the average operating life for mechanical meters is significantly less than a magflow or ultrasonic meter.
+All surface water takes must be fitted with magflows.
 You can read more about the types of water meters by reading our Flow Meter Pamphlet.

 Ultimately, your chosen service provider can recommend the right type of meter for your water quality and will ensure your installation is compliant.

-Your water meter is required to be checked for accuracy within the first water year (1 July - 30 June) for your consented flow rate and then every 5 years.
+Your water meter is required to be checked for accuracy within the first water year (1 July - 30 June) for your consented flow rate, and then every 5 years thereafter.
+We are currently into our 5th year with a number of water meters requiring a second verification.

 Example: for a consented maximum flow rate of 10 litres per second your meter must be verified as +/-5% accurate by the 30th June 2015 then again by the 30th June 2020.